samhinton88/toady/README.md

 })();

 ```
+`makePage` takes a class as its first argument, and a boolean to set whether or not it should run headlessly as its second.

-The engine makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands to the Page object.
+`base` then consumes that page instance into an engine which makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands (actions) to the Page object.

 The minimum an action needs to send instructions to the Page object is a `type`, though frequently you'll want to pass along arguments too - you can do this in an array on the `args` key.